Course Assistant

 Saving

-• In R, a package is a collection of R functions, data and compiled code.
-The location where the packages are stored is called the library.
+• A package is a collection of functions, data, and code.
+The library is where packages live

 library(tidyverse)

-• You can access a function from a library one time only using library::function()
+• You can access a function from a specific library using the double-colon operator library::function()

 • Useful if only using one function from the library.